jamakassi-wejxKZ-9IZg-unsplash

 3. Learn theory and other aspects

 Whatever you plan to do, get familiarised with the theory.
 You can’t go anywhere without knowing the basics.
-Be ready to dedicate time to research and understanding your craft and formal aspects of the industry.
+Be prepared to dedicate time to researching and understanding your craft, as well as the formal aspects of the industry.
 Access what is available publicly and learn about the rights and responsibilities of the record labels or contractors.

-Always be proactive about your rights and all the do’s and don’ts.
+Always be proactive about your rights and all the dos and don’ts.
 Always pay attention to changes and nuances of contracts and agreements.
-It can save you from signing the wrong document and avoid having the worst time of your life.
+It can save you from signing the wrong document and help you avoid the worst time of your life.

 4. Use the opportunities you already have

-The best way to kickstart your music career is to utilize the tools you already have.
-If you have an opportunity, take music as your minor and focus on areas you want to develop.
-If you see a local event, volunteer to help.
-Whatever can help you to develop practical knowledge and promote your services counts as a tool.
+The best way to kickstart your music career is to utilise the tools you already have.
+If you have the opportunity, consider taking music as your minor and focus on areas you want to develop.
+If you come across a local event, consider volunteering to help.
+Whatever helps you develop practical knowledge and promote your services counts as a valuable tool.

 Of course, it may be hard for people who love music but happen to study something completely different.
 Yet, you need to understand that the music industry exists in context.
-The music industry needs lawyers, technicians, programmers, and many other professionals who may or may not contribute to the music itself.
+The music industry requires lawyers, technicians, programmers, and numerous other professionals who may or may not directly contribute to the music itself.
 If you are really passionate about music, you will find your niche.

 5. Expand your network

 The music industry is a highly social one.
-You know a guy who knows a guy thing happens all the time.
-To be fair, many industries are like that.
+You know a guy who knows a guy, and that thing happens all the time.
+Many industries are like that.
 Here, you are more likely to get a job from word of mouth and not from a LinkedIn advertisement.
 Therefore, you need to be ready to spend your energy on socialising.
 Don’t be afraid to introduce yourself or offer your help if needed.
 It will pay off by knowing people who can help you and to whom you can offer your services.
 However, don’t treat your new acquaintances like a business strategy.
 Genuinely enjoy spending time with these people.
 After all, you get to meet new friends too.

 In addition to networking, consider giving promotional products to leave a lasting impression.
 Handing out branded items at events or meetings can help keep you top of mind with new contacts.
 However, don’t treat your new acquaintances like a business strategy.
 Genuinely enjoy spending time with these people.
 After all, you get to meet new friends too.